How Color Psychology Influences Your Business Website's Profit

 Psychology of RED

 Red is probably responsible for stirring maximum emotion and passion among humans.
-It has traditionally been associated with love, passion, action, adventure and also danger.
-It is responsible for attracting immediate attention and is best used to for call-to-action buttons.
+It has traditionally been associated with love, passion, action, adventure, and also danger.
+It is responsible for attracting immediate attention and is best used for call-to-action buttons.

 It is naturally a favorite choice of the advertising world that uses it subtly to stir a passionate feeling within the target consumer groups.
 Studies clearly show that the highest conversion rates are generated from brands using red as its primary color.
 It edges on the consumers to make rash and irrational choices thus triggering impulsive buying!

-Confused consumers are best targeted with the color red as it triggers of the irrational in them and propels them to more buying.
-A lot of luxury brands and fast food industry make use of red to leverage this advantage leading to impulsive buying.
+Confused consumers are best targeted with the color red as it triggers the irrational in them and propels them to more buying.
+A lot of luxury brands and the fast-food industry make use of red to leverage this advantage leading to impulsive buying.
 It is also a good idea to use red for quick selling as the color brings with it a sense of authority while triggering impulses.

 Psychology of BLUE

-The color is known to represent serenity and calmness and is symbolic of peace, purity, loyalty, trustworthiness and success.
+The color is known to represent serenity and calmness and is symbolic of peace, purity, loyalty, trustworthiness, and success.
 Industry verticals that wish their consumers to take a calm and logical look at what they have to offer use this color in abundance.
-Tact behind using this color is to tap the analytical side of consumers instead of stirring their emotional faculties.
+The tact behind using this color is to tap the analytical side of consumers instead of stirring their emotional faculties.

 Think of PayPal and Facebook, both make use of blue as the anchor color with enough doses of white to make visitors feel calm and serene.
 If you are in any industry vertical that deals with distress like hospitals and medicines, blue is the color to choose.
 People coming by your website are sure to feel relaxed and peaceful as your reassuring content unfolds to them.
 Visitors are likely to go through your webpages systematically instead of frantically scanning them thus increasing page-time and giving it better ranking in turn.

 Psychology of GREEN